-The PCB Design View object is a graphic snapshot of any rectangular-shaped region of the current board or another board.
-It can be placed anywhere in the design space and scaled to any size.
+The PCB Design View object is a graphic snapshot of any rectangular shaped region of the current board or another board.
+It can be placed anywhere in the workspace and scaled to any size.

 A Design View can be placed in the PCB Editor in one of the following ways:

 After launching the command, a design view will appear attached to the cursor.
 Position the design view in a suitable location then click or press Enter to place it.

 Additional actions that can be performed during placement while the design view is still floating on the cursor and before the design view is anchored are: